 - 1. The Italian token io used by only male informants - 2.
 Different spelling forms of the German token was used as a relative pronoun - 3.
-Occurences of the Italian verb form sono preceded by a personal pronoun
+The French token est-ce followed by que

 Before looking at how to build those queries, let us describe their structure: